RosyTucker/BattleShips/README.md

 6. Change the `hostString[]` and `server[]` variables to match your IP address
-7. Change the last four sections of the `mac[]` variable to either something random, or the Mac address that came with your ethernet shield (or the where ever you are running the server, if not locally)
+7. Change the last four sections of the `mac[]` variable to either something random, or the Mac address that came with your ethernet shield

 8. You should now be able to upload the sketch to your Arduino.